florentdrousset/akainotes/content/index.md

 ### Org mode

-Welcome to akainotes, which is the content of my org files in the form of a website.
+Welcome to akainotes, which is the content of my org files in the form of this website.
 Most of my notes are about programming, the Ruby language, and Emacs.
 I might occassionally post about my green cheek conure.

 I also list here my latest contributions to the open source community.